timamus/linux-mint-install-apps/README.md

 ### Favorite apps

-You can change your favorite applications in System Settings --> Favorite applications:
+You can change your favorite applications in System Settings --> Preferred applications:

-- Music : mpv --> SMPlayer
+- Music : Celluloid --> SMPlayer
-- Video : mpv --> SMPlayer
+- Video : Celluloid --> SMPlayer
-- Photo : Pix --> Xviewer

 ## Other resources